attack-monkey/flat-code-guide/README.md

 ```

-Notice how the if doesn't have curly braces... this indicates that what follows is just a single statement, not a block of code.
+Notice how the if doesn't have curly braces... this indicates that what follows is just a single statement.

 There should never be a return inside an `if` or `switch`.
 There should never be a mutation inside an `if` or `switch`.